Total Pageviews

 "That magnificent brain of yours.
 Were you a gifted child?"

 "My stepmother thought I was intelligent.
-I remember she often told me that I was too smart to behave this way or that.
+She often told me that I was too smart to behave this way or that.
 Or did she say too pretty?
 I forget."

 "Hmmm," I said giving her remark the thought it deserved.
 "We can't really judge by that though.
 My mother thought I was a smart kid too."

-"Ever been hit over the head with a chair?" she said.
+"Ever been hit over the head with a chair?" she asked.

-She placed a hand on her hip.
-Akimbo, I think it's called.
-She didn't say anything but she did raise one eyebrow so high I worried it would get stuck.
+She placed a hand on her hip--akimbo, I think it's called.
+She said nothing but raised one eyebrow so high I worried it might get stuck.

-"Thank you for driving me, Poopsie," I said because it occurred to me that given her body language, something, I forget what at the moment, is the better part of valor.
-"I realize it's a bit of a bother for you and I'm truly grateful."
+"Thank you for driving me, Poopsie," I said because her body language indicated that, in the circumstances, discretion could possibly be the better part of valor.
+"I realize it's a bit of a bother for you, and I'm truly grateful."

 The eyebrow relaxed.
 "Don't mention it," she said.
 "The boots are fine, just straighten the cuffs of your pants to break evenly over the tops.
 The way you're wearing them now gives a Willy Nelson vibe."